 Gotland has become a popular location for events, conferences and congresses.
 In the heart of Visby is Wisby Strand, nominated as the number one conference centre in Sweden for offering an “inspiring meeting environment”.

 Tourism is a very important industry for Gotland and Visby, and it has grown continuously over the past few centuries.
-The number of guest-nights spent on the island of Gotland is almost ten times greater than the number of residents – 800,000 in 2013.
+The number of guest-nights spent on the island of Gotland is almost seventeen times greater than the number of residents – 976,797 in 2017.

 Visitors are fairly evenly divided between business and leisure travellers, and the tourism industry is growing by 40,000 visitors a year.